-Important links and information

-Citation of the target research article:

-Newman, G. E., Bloom, P., & Knobe, J. (2013).
-Value judgments and the true self.
-Personality and Social Psychology Bulletin, 40(2), 203–216. https://doi.org/10.1177/0146167213508791

-[Link to article]

-Additional information

-The current replication is part of the larger ‘mass pre-registered replications in judgment and decision-making’ project.
-The project aims to revisit well known research findings in the area of judgment and decision making (JDM) and investigate the replicability of these findings.
-As part of the initiative the students engage in pre-registered replications to examine the well-known findings as part of regular one-semester coursework.

 Abstract

 [IMPORTANT: Method and results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
 For the purpose of the simulation, we wrote things in past tense, but no pre-registration or data collection took place yet.]